The debops project section

 Prepare the new infrastructure view to host encrypted <view>/secret/ subdirectory, used to store passwords, encryption keys and other confidential information.
 See the debops.secret Ansible role for more details.

-You need to specify either encfs or git-crypt (planned) to select the encryption method.
+You need to specify either encfs or git-crypt to select the encryption method.
 If encryption is enabled, you need to specify the list of GPG recipients as well, using the --keys option.

 --keys <recipient>[,recipient]